 Patterns and Wide Planks

 As patterns continue to gain popularity, we’re seeing more designers use large width planks to create unique styles.
 This presents a unique opportunity for designers: patterns facilitate more creativity, and wide planks invoke a unique aesthetic.
-Many of our laminate selections, including Blended Grove, are available in a variety of widths.
+Many of our laminate selections are available in a variety of widths.

 Trending Laminate Features